ODIM-Project/ODIM/README.md

    ```
    $ make all
    ```
-    The following containers are loaded.
+    The following containers are loaded:
       - build_odimra_1
       - build_kafka_1
       - build_zookeeper_1